 Carefully choose your graphics for Pinterest

-One way to improve your Pinterest presence is to use the right types of graphics to promote your blog content.
+One way to improve your presence on Pinterest is to use the right types of graphics to promote your blog content.

-Pinterest is good at providing resources for people to effectively use their marketing platform and engage with their audience.
+Pinterest excels at providing resources that enable users to effectively utilize their marketing platform and engage with their audience.
 They wrote an article specifically describing quick tips for selecting your images for Pinterest (in English).
-The main takeaways from the article are:
+The main points to remember from the article are:

 • Use vertical images in 2:3 aspect ratio: this format means that your width should be ⅔ of the height.

-• Choose images that stand out : Pinterest advises: “Make sure you use images that are visually appealing and will stand out in people's feeds.
-Your pin images should clearly highlight your brand or service and give people context about what you offer.
-Stay away from abstract images or stock photography that don't help tell a story about your specific brand. »
+• Choose images that stand out Pinterest advises: "Make sure you use visually appealing images that will stand out in users' feeds.
+Your Pin images should clearly showcase your brand or service and give people context about what you offer.
+Stay away from abstract images or stock photos that don't help tell a story about your specific brand."

-To design your Pinterest images, you can use a photo editing program like Adobe Photoshop and focus on using image dimensions that are much taller than they are wide, like:
+To design your Pinterest images, you can use a photo editing program like Adobe Photoshop and focus on using image dimensions that are much taller than they are wide, such as:

 • 600px by 900px